 It’s no secret that music can elevate the mood in any room, so use it to your advantage!
 The Johns Hopkins School of Education extols the virtues of music in the classroom.
 Pair different types of music with various lessons and activities.
 Classical music with 50 to 80 beats per minute, such as Bach and Handel, helps kids focus and may enhance memory, making it perfect to play during lessons.
 You don’t have to limit yourself to the masterpieces, though.
 Upbeat marching music can motivate kids to pick up the pace during transition times.

 Keeping classroom supplies, workbooks and manipulatives handy and organized can dramatically cut down on transition time.
-Keep a small bookshelf or other organizer near each table group or pod and stock it with books and other supplies.
+Keep a small bookshelf or rolling organizer near each table group or pod and stock it with books and other supplies.
 Using a color-coded system will help ensure that everything gets put back where it belongs.
 For example, label the math supplies with blue stickers and put a matching sticker on the shelf or cubby where they belong.

 Something about a short break from school seems to “reset” kids’ memories when it comes to classroom rules.
 Do a quick review of class rules and expectations after each break or vacation period.
 Before starting an activity that the kids have not done before, take a minute to lay out expectations and guidelines to cut down on confusion and wasted time.

 Keeping yourself and your students on task will benefit your classroom.
 You won’t miss a single beat because we have you covered; check out our DIY Classroom Task Management Pinterest Board for more inspiration!

 Do you have any DIY Classroom Task Management Tips and Tricks that work well for you?
 We’d love to hear about them!